moby/moby/docs/reference/run.md

 Linux Scheduler used by the kernel.
 Set this value to 50000 to limit the container to 50% of a CPU resource.
 For multiple CPUs, adjust the `--cpu-quota` as necessary.
 For more information, see the [CFS documentation on bandwidth limiting](https://www.kernel.org/doc/Documentation/scheduler/sched-bwc.txt).

+### Pids limit

+The `--pids-limit` flag limits the container's maximum number of pids.
+The default -1 value means there is no limit on pids in this container.
+It is used to allow a cgroup controller to stop any new tasks from being fork()'d or clone()'d after a certain limit is reached.
+Since it is trivial to hit the task limit without hitting any kmemcg limits in place, PIDs are a fundamental resource.
+As such, PID exhaustion must be preventable in the scope of a cgroup hierarchy by allowing resource limiting of the number of tasks in a cgroup.
+For more information, see the (https://www.kernel.org/doc/Documentation/cgroups/pids.txt).

 ### Block IO bandwidth (Blkio) constraint